We Are Heroes

 We Are Heroes is an all female popping dance crew best known for being the first all-female crew to win America's Best Dance Crew with their title in Season 4.
 The winning prize amount was $100,000 in cash as well as ABDC's Golden B-Boy Trophy.
 Their styles of dance is popping, locking, tutting, and waacking, and also Nichelle and Ali are trained in gymnastics and can do flips.

-The crew as a whole likes to represent diversity as the five members come from two entirely different sides of the globe.
-Both Hiroka "Hiro" and Mami are from Japan, Ali is from New York, Riquel is from Idaho, and Nichelle is from California.
+The dance crew represents diversity, as the five members come from two entirely different sides of the globe.
+Hiroka "Hiro" and Mami are from Japan, Ali is from New York, Riquel is from Idaho, and Nichelle is from California.

 America's Best Dance Crew

 Style

 The girls came on the show as popping dancers and choreography that they coined "glam style".
 Lil Mama often referred to their style as a "Refreshing Harajuku" style.